For additional information, read the Nomination Form PDF

-Named for a natural spring on the property, Green Spring was patented by 1643 by Governor Sir William Berkeley.
+Named for a natural spring on this James City County property located west of Williamsburg, Green Spring was patented by 1643 by Governor Sir William Berkeley.
 He constructed a substantial brick dwelling here in 1645 and developed the property into a manorial estate.
 During the English Civil War Berkeley resigned his office and withdrew to Green Spring.
-He became governor again following the Restoration.
-The mansion later sustained massive damage during Bacon’s Rebellion and was largely rebuilt by Berkeley’s widow.
-Through her marriage to Philip Ludwell, Green Spring passed into the Ludwell family who owned it over the next century.
+He became governor again following the Restoration in 1660.
+The mansion later sustained massive damage during Bacon’s Rebellion in 1675-76, and was largely rebuilt by Berkeley’s widow, Lady Frances Berkeley.
+Through her marriage to Philip Ludwell, Green Spring passed into the Ludwell family who owned it over the 18th century.
 Benjamin Henry Latrobe recorded the mansion’s appearance in a 1796 watercolor drawing.
 William Ludwell Lee subsequently replaced the mansion with a new house which burned in the 19th century.
-Only the brick shell of a colonial outbuilding remains.
+Only the brick shell of a colonial outbuilding remains (pictured above).
 The Green Spring site is now part of the Colonial National Historical Park.

 Abbreviations: